filamentphp/filament/packages/support/docs/03-icons.md

 - `panels::topbar.group.toggle-button` - Toggle button for a topbar group
 - `panels::topbar.open-database-notifications-button` - Button to open the database notifications modal
 - `panels::user-menu.profile-item` - Profile item in the user menu
+- `panels::user-menu.profile-item.active` - Profile item in the user menu when it's active
 - `panels::user-menu.logout-button` - Button in the user menu to log out
 - `panels::widgets.account.logout-button` - Button in the account widget to log out
 - `panels::widgets.filament-info.open-documentation-button` - Button to open the documentation from the Filament info widget